-When an investor goes long a call or long a put as their sole option strategy, they’re seeking growth (a.k.a. capital gains, appreciation).
-Growth occurs when an investor buys a security at a low price and sells it at a higher price.
-In many instances, these strategies are referred to as speculative.
+When an investor goes long a call or long a put as their only option strategy, they’re typically seeking growth (capital gains, appreciation).
+Growth means buying at a lower price and selling at a higher price.
+Because long options can expire worthless, these strategies are often described as speculative.

 An investor purchases 3 long XYZ Sep 80 calls at $5 when the market price is $79.
 The market price rises to $120, the contracts are exercised, and the shares are liquidated in the market.